-There are nearly a dozen working craft galleries around Boone highlighted on the Blue Ridge Craft Trails, all of which exhibit heritage crafts created using skills passed down from one generation to the next.
+Nearly a dozen working craft galleries around Boone are highlighted on the Blue Ridge Craft Trails, all of which exhibit heritage crafts created using skills passed down from generation to generation.
 Unique artistic talents like these often showcase the beauty of the Blue Ridge Mountains in their work.
 The artists can even be found working on their next creations at the galleries and many are happy to stop and chat with a curious passerby.

 Follow along with Explore Boone’s 3-day craft trail itinerary below and revel in inspiring viewpoints, exquisite art, and well-crafted cuisine.

 Find your way to the town of Boone to start your exploration of craft in the area.
 The downtown area is a host to several galleries on the trail, delicious restaurants, and other local shops.
 Stop in at the Jones House Cultural Center for visitor information and to tour the small rotating Mazie Jones Gallery inside.
 The historic home is situated atop a hill in downtown Boone, offering a great vantage point of the next two stops on the Blue Ridge Craft Trails, just across King Street: Doe Ridge Pottery and Hands Gallery.
 Both galleries hold aesthetic and functional pottery pieces created by exclusively local and regional artists.
 A short walk will take you to Appalachian State University’s Turchin Center for the Visual Arts, which features works from international, national, and regional artists.

 Don’t miss the opportunity to dine in downtown Boone - no matter the time of day when you arrive:

 Once you've had your fill of craft for the day, check out the Appalachian Theatre’s schedule for an upcoming matinee or evening show to enjoy.
 The art deco architecture and retro décor inside are a beautiful nod to the rich history of the 1929 Boone landmark.